LeaHartl/MWKVK_processing/ReadMe.md

 # Code to process MWK and VK data files (glacier and meteo data)

+This repo is related to glaciological and meteorological data from Mullwitzkees (MWK) and Venedigerkees (VK), two glaciers in the Hohe Tauern range of the Austrian Alps.
+New data is being added to existing publication series on the PANGAEA data platform and an accompanying publication has been submitted to Earth System Science Data (Copernicus publications).

-Requires the folowwing directories to be present in the same directory as the .py files: "out", "figs", "AWS".
+The scripts require the folowing directories to be present in the same directory as the .py files: "out", "figs", "AWS".
 Additional file paths to input data need to be set in the scripts, see comments therein.

 ## GLACIER data:
 **ProcessExcl.py:**